 There is a lot involved with funeral planning.
-In addition to services, there are a myriad of tasks and events leading up to the funeral and afterward need to be handled.
-Therefore, it can be challenging to determine how long a funeral will last from beginning to end and time it takes for each funeral event.
+In addition to services, there are a myriad of tasks and events leading up to the funeral, and some that will need to be handled afterward.
+Therefore, it can be challenging to determine how long a funeral will last from beginning to end, including the time it takes for each funeral event.

 To help understand funeral timelines and durations of specific funeral events, we have compiled a guide outlining the general time frame expected for each event or service.

 Here is a condensed summary of funeral timelines, tasks and events and how long each one typically lasts or is expected to take.
 Details for each funeral element follows below the list.

 One of the first things to consider when planning a funeral is the documentation needed for any services to commence.

 First, the death must be reported to the appropriate authorities.
 Depending on where the death occurred, this can include reporting it to a family doctor, emergency services, or local coroner's office.
 This should be done as soon as possible, ideally within the first 24 hours after death.

 After the death has been reported, paperwork needs to be submitted before services such as burial or cremation can take place.
 In many provinces in Canada, this includes death registration and a burial permit, which also allows for cremation.

 To register the death in Ontario, Medical Certificate of Death and Statement of Death forms must be submitted to the local municipal clerk's office.
 Once that is complete, a burial permit can be issued.
 This paperwork can be handled with the assistance of a funeral provider or directly by the deceased person's family.

 The Eirene care team is available 24/7 to provide expert guidance and answer any questions you may have.